mtzgroup/ff-optimizer/README.md

 a full list of keywords can be found [here](#list-of-all-keywords).
 Examples are in `/ff-optimizer/examples`.
 - `ff-opt setup [xyz file]`:
 Sets up a force field optimization for [xyz file].
 Creates all necessary files and folders required by `ff-opt optimize` and populates them with reasonable defaults.
-Currently, it obtains atom types and starting parameters from GAFF, charges from AM1-BCC, and sets up an optimization of all bonded parameters using wB97X-D3/def2-svp.
+Currently, it obtains atom types and starting parameters from GAFF, charges from AM1-BCC or HF/6-31G* RESP, and sets up an optimization of all bonded parameters using wB97X-D3/def2-svp.
 - `ff-opt print-manual`:
 Prints this file, then quits.

+### Keywords for `ff-opt setup` ###
+- `--charge`: (int), molecular charge.
+Default = 0
+- `--resp`: (str) method for computing atomic charges.
+Options are "am1" for Amber's AM1-BCC charges, "chemcloud" to run a HF/6-31G* RESP calculation on chemcloud, and "local" to run a HF/6-31G* RESP calculation with Terachem locally.
+Default = "am1"

-### Summary of necessary directories and files ###
+### Summary of necessary directories and files for `ff-opt optimize` ###

 - Dynamics directory ("dynamicsdir", 0_dynamics) contains:
     - QM dynamics coordinates ("coors", coors.xyz)